GenusGeoff/GSheets_Tiingo_API/README.md

 4. Copy and Paste the code from the preferred .gs file from this repository over the existing code

+5. Approve the Google Security prompt.
+No data is shared with me through this project.
+But, the project is 'unaudited' causing this message.

 ## USAGE

 ### Tiingo End-of-Day Endpoint